 After that first meeting, the Press Industry Steering Committee worked over many meetings towards agreeing a model for the establishment of an Office of the Press Ombudsman and Press Council of Ireland.
-A Code Committee, comprising representatives from across the industry - including senior editors - agreed a Code of Practice for Newspapers and Magazines.
+A Code Committee, comprising representatives from across the industry - including senior editors - agreed a Code of Practice.
 Complaints to the Press Ombudsman are based on articles thought to involve a breach of this Code.

 Throughout the process, the Press Industry Steering Committee maintained contact and met on several occasions with the Minister for Justice and his officials to ensure that the Department's views were taken into consideration.
 With the establishment of the Press Council of Ireland in June 2007, and of the Office of the Press Ombudsman in January 2008, the Press Industry Steering Committee ceased its work.

 The Press Council of Ireland has 13 members, each of whom is appointed by an independent Appointments Committee.
 The Committee was appointed in the first instance by the Press Industry Steering Committee.
 Future appointments to the Committee will be made by the Press Council.

 The Appointments Committee seeks expressions of interest for the independent members of the Press Council by public advertisment, and chooses for appointment six of those who have responded.
 The Chairman is the seventh independent member of the Press Council.
 The Committee also appoints six members of the Press Council reserved for individuals with relevant experience of journalism and the press industry, on the basis of nominations received by the press organisations that participated in the Press Industry Steering Committee.